xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

 </div>

 <p class="show-intro">
-Eora twinkly emo band 'Our Mutual Friend' played next.
+Eora twinkly post-hardcore emo band Our Mutual Friend played next.
 It was so nice to see them live, especially so shortly after the launch of our <a href="https://music.youtube.com/playlist?list=OLAK5uy_nOySEnIYME8mPSTutDNwFTlZfQaSxW37s">'In Her Palms/Our Mutual Friend' split</a> just the day before!
 Unfortunately, because Eva's bass went missing, she had to borrow Charli's, but luckily the instrument was found and returned to her the day after.
 </p><br>
 A standout of their performance was when they played 'dry my tears', a recently-released single which encouraged lots of singing along from the audience.